 TIP: Use Remind to text students and families without sharing personal information.
 With true two-way texting, recipients can text you directly back, no different from how they’re already connecting with others.

 Counselors can send links to apps like Calm or Headspace to students who struggle with their mental health.
 Administrations can connect families who are food insecure with local food banks.
-And, as COVID-19 vaccines become more widely available for youth, school nurses can relay information about their safety and how to sign up to get them.

 TIP: With organization-wide announcements, district and school officials can support students and families by sending resources via text—directly into their pockets, backpacks, and hands.